+Riga, Latvia travel guide: reasons why you should visit.
 Latvia is a republic located on the Baltic peninsula.
 The country of Latvia is surrounded by Estonia, Russia, Belarus, Lithuania and the Baltic Sea.
 The country is a mix of cityscapes, such as the capital Riga, and beautiful landmarks.
 This country, which was a part of Russia in its history, became independent in 1991, and offers very beautiful tourism.
-The charm of the Baltic sea is a boost to the popularity and tourist attraction in this country of about 2 million people.
+The charm of the Baltic Sea is a boost to the popularity and tourist attraction in this country of about 2 million people.

 Is Latvia good for introverts?